Realtime Tables¶

 __TIMER¶

-Variables | Description |
+| Variables | Description |

 TimerName |

-Name of the Timer created |
+Name of the Timer created. |

 TimerType |

-Either AMISCRIPT type or custom timer type created using timer plugin defined in the imdb schema |
+Either AMISCRIPT or a user-defined custom timer type created using timer plugin. |

 Priority |

 A number that is set when two or more timers have the same exact scheduled time.
-The lowest value is executed first |
+The lowest value is executed first. |

-Scheule |
+Schedule |

-A positive number defining the period in milliseconds between timer executions |
+A positive number defining the period in milliseconds between timer executions

 Options |